-General Attendance Requirements
+General Attendance Requirements\

 - Attendance is recorded for all programs and is tracked by minutes in the scheduled class, lab or clinical session.
-This includes absence from the entire session, late arrival (tardy), and early departure. - Students absent for 20% of any module or course will receive a verbal warning. - Student absent for 30% of any module or course will receive a written warning and verbal advisement. - Students absent for 50% or more of any module or course will fail that module or course and will be required to repeat the module or course in its entirety. - Students absent for 10 consecutive scheduled class days, whether within a module or course or between consecutive scheduled modules or courses, will be dropped from the program. - Students must complete all required hours for externship modules or clinical courses to meet graduation requirements. - Students are not permitted to make up absences in the didactic or laboratory portion of their program, with the exception of those enrolled in Vocational Nursing and Dental Assisting as required by State regulation for the VN and DA programs. - Regardless of program, students are responsible for make-up work and assignments.
+This includes absence from the entire session, late arrival (tardy), and early departure. - Students absent for 20% of any module or course will receive a verbal warning. - Student absent for 30% of any module or course will receive a written warning and verbal advisement. - Students absent for 50% or more of any module or course will fail that module or course and will be required to repeat the module or course in its entirety. - Students absent for 14 consecutive calendar days will be dropped from the program, excluding College Holidays and Winter Recess. - Students must complete all required hours for externship modules or clinical courses to meet graduation requirements. - Students are not permitted to make up absences in the didactic or laboratory portion of their program, with the exception of those enrolled in Vocational Nursing and Dental Assisting as required by State regulation for the VN and DA programs. - Regardless of program, students are responsible for make-up work and assignments.

-NOTE: Program specific requirements (see below) supersede any general attendance requirements.
+\NOTE: Program specific requirements (see below) supersede any general attendance requirements.